steveshogren/hugo-blog/content/post/editor-abstractions.md

 productivity doesn't change! **His Vim and grep skills work exactly the same on any text.**

-The tools we use to produce code are as much an abstraction as the tools we rely on in code.
+The tools in our editors and IDE's are abstractions.
 If you have a good set of abstractions, you can use them to solve any problem.
 A well-designed abstraction composes well, and can be combined for new utility.
+They do no "leak" implementation details to the user.

 Consider the sequence abstractions.
 With only: ```map```, ```filter```, and
 ```fold``` (in Linq: ```select```, ```where```, and ```aggregate```), you can